okohll/abdocs/content/docs/introduction/learner-progression.md

 Agilebase enables citizen developers to pass through five stages on their way to becoming software architects:

 ## Citizen Developer Level 1
-This is the start of the agileBase journey.
+This is the start of the Agilebase journey.
 At this level you can create your own applications, using no coding.

-An agileBase citizen developer can create 'personal copies' of any [view]({{<relref "/docs/views">}}) and edit those copies
+An Agilebase citizen developer can create 'personal copies' of any [view]({{<relref "/docs/views">}}) and edit those copies
 * remove or add fields, excepting any that are marked 'confidential' (only higher level developers can access those fields)
 * rearrange fields
 * change field sorting